 To enter or remain on a public school campus or School Board facility without authorization or invitation and with no lawful purpose for entry, including students under suspension, expulsion, or alternative placement in lieu of expulsion.

-- 1. Notification of appropriate law enforcement agency. - 2.
-Out-of-school suspension from school in accordance with the school's discipline plan. - 3.
+- 2. Out-of-school suspension from school in accordance with the school's discipline plan. - 3.
 Notification of the parents/guardians in accordance with out-of-school suspension procedures.

 Truancy